 The Town of Brookfield Police Department assists citizens who have been locked out of their vehicle if there is a child in the vehicle, an animal locked in the vehicle, or the vehicle is running inside a garage.

-The Police Department with the assistance of the Fire Department may be able to assist you if you become locked out of your home.
+The Police Department may, with the assistance of the Fire Department, be able to assist you if you become locked out of your home.